jevonmao/PermissionsSwiftUI/README.md

 ## Quickstart
 > Before you start, please `star ★` this repository.
 Your star is my biggest motivation to pull all-nighters and maintain this open source project.

+### ⚠️ v1.4.0 Migration Guide
+`v1.4.0` will arrive soon!
+If you encounter any issues, please checkout the [migration guide](https://github.com/jevonmao/PermissionsSwiftUI/wiki/Migrating-to-v1.4.0) designed to help developers resolve any deprecations and API updates.

 ### Modal Style
 To use PermissionsSwiftUI, simply add the `JMModal` modifier to any view: